photo courtesy of Flickr.com/simonehudson

 You don’t need to write a detailed schedule for how every day will go, but having some consistency in your daily life can have a powerful positive effect for your dog.

 Put your dog’s brain power to good use.
 Get a few toys that require your dog to think.
-Toys like Kongs and Buster Cubes allow you to load them up with your dog’s kibble or favorite treats, keeping him occupied for a while while he manipilates the toy to make it dispense his food.
+Toys like Kongs and Buster Cubes allow you to load them up with your dog’s kibble or favorite treats, keeping him occupied for a while while he manipulates the toy to make it dispense his food.
 You can feed your dog his entire meal this way.
-Save some money by using paper towel tubes with the insides smeared with peanut butter or put kibble in an empty cereal box.

 4. Obedience or trick training